Understanding Cyber Threats: A Guide to Phishing, Spoofing, Ghosting, and Catfishing

-Keeping up with the changing digital world and the terms used to describe threatening online practices can be challenging.
+Keeping up with the ever-evolving landscape of cyber threats and the terms used to describe threatening online practices can be challenging.
 Here, you’ll learn about four of the most common terms for such practices – phishing, spoofing, ghosting, and catfishing– and how to talk to your teens about them.

 Phishing is the act of committing fraud by posing as a legitimate and often widely-known company or brand.
 People buy up domains that are closely related in spelling to a real domain and duplicate the actual brand’s website.
 Then they go about capturing information for the purpose of identity theft.
 Some take payments for products that don’t exist, and others infect computers with malware.
 Many internet service providers offer or recommend antivirus programs that contain real-time phishing filters.
 These filters can block internet pages and websites that are characteristic of phishing.
 Check with your internet provider to see what you can install to protect the devices in your family.